Micronet-Ltd/UDPSample/README.md

 DatagramPacket: https://developer.android.com/reference/java/net/DatagramPacket

-The benefit of using DatagramSocket and DatagramPocket in UDP transmit is target address traceable.
+The benefit of using DatagramSocket and DatagramPacket in UDP transmit is to make the target address traceable.
 Since, unlike TCP, UDP communication protocol will not guarantee the packet delivery, there will be no solid communication channel created if two end points are performing UDP transmit.
 This problem is quite obvious especially when devices are using dynamic network connection, such as mobile network.

-DatagramSocket and DatagramPacket will be able to make down the network information of the device and those info will be packed and send with the UDP packet.
+DatagramSocket and DatagramPacket will be able to mark down the network information of the device and those info will be packed and send with the UDP packet.
 User can decode the received UDP packet, extract those information and locate the sender network address.

 Note: Thanks to the limitation of IPv4 and complexity of NAT, the network information you received from a UDP packet could be expired pretty soon.